jon-heard/obsidian-inline-scripts/README.md

     - The "Add shortcut" button adds a blank entry for a new shortcut to the bottom of the Shortcuts setting.
     - The "Add defaults" button adds the default shortcuts to the end of Shortcut setting.
     - To the right of each shortcut entry is a trashcan button.
 This button lets you delete the shortcut entry.
-- __Prefix & Suffix__ - These settings let you define what to type on either side of a shortcut to signify it as a shortcut.
+- __Prefix & Suffix__ - These settings let you define what a typed shortcut starts and ends with to signify that it is a shortcut.
 They default to `;;` and `;` on desktop platforms and `!!` and `!` on mobile platforms.
     - Both the prefix and suffix _must_ be defined.
 If not then they will revert when you leave the __Text Expander JS__ plugin options.
     - The suffix string must _not_ contain the prefix string (such as prefix=`;`, suffix=`;;`).
 If it does then these settings will revert when you leave the __Text Expander JS__ plugin options.
-    - Any errors with the prefix & suffix entries will trigger a red "error" box with a description of what is wrong.
-Check for that before leaving the __Text Expander JS__ plugin options.
+    - If there are any errors with the prefix & suffix entries, a red box with an error text will appear above the prefix & suffix textboxes.
 - __Developer mode__ - When turned on, the shortcut-files will be reloaded whenever you change from one note to another.
-This adds a slight delay, but lets you develop shortcut-files more rapidly, as they are auto-refreshed when changing notes to try out changes to shortcuts.
+This adds a slight delay, but lets you develop shortcut-files more rapidly.

 ***

 ## Advanced Shortcut and Shortcut-file development

 ### The console
-If the new shortcut doesn't work and it's not clear why, then the javascript console can help you.
+If a new shortcut doesn't work and it's not clear why, then the javascript console can help.
 1. Type ctrl-shift-i to open the dev-tools panel. _(see picture below)_
 2. Click on the "Console" tab at the top of the dev-tools panel. _(see picture below)_
 3. Review the console contents for a clue as to what is going wrong with the shortcut. _(see picture below)_
 4. Try typing the shortcut into a note while the console is open to see if an error is added to the console.
-You can review the error message to help discover what's wrong.
+You can review the error message for a clue as to what's wrong.
 5. If you are struggling with too much information in the console, you can always clear it.
 There's a button to do so on the top-left of the dev-tools panel. _(see picture below)_

     ![Console](readmeMedia/console.png)